Geodesic Length Distribution in Sparse Network Ensembles: Introduction

-\paragraph*{Prior work on the SPLD.} Previous results on the SPLD have focused almost exclusively on the simplest model of Erd\H{o}s--R\'{e}nyi (ER) graphs \cite{blondel2007distance, katzav2015analytical}, or average path lengths in degree-configuration models \cite{vanderhofstad2005distanceconfigmodel, vanderhoorn2018distancedirectedconfig} or scalar latent variable models \cite{fronczak2004average}, and some results display appreciable discrepancies between theory and empirics in the tail-end of the distribution---especially for networks with small degrees \cite{blondel2007distance, katzav2015analytical}.
-Related work has determined the distribution of picking a path between two nodes in a given network \cite{franccoisse2017bagofpaths}---however, this approach does not directly model the distribution of shortest path \emph{lengths} between node pairs.
-Description of the full SPLD for a general family of network models has, before this work, remained elusive \cite{jackson2017socialnetworkeconomics}.
+\paragraph*{Prior work} Previous results on the geodesic length distribution (GLD) have focused almost exclusively on the simplest model of Erd\H{o}s--R\'{e}nyi (ER) graphs \cite{blondel2007distance, katzav2015analytical}, or average geodesic lengths in degree-configuration models \cite{vanderhofstad2005distanceconfigmodel, vanderhoorn2018distancedirectedconfig} and scalar latent variable models \cite{fronczak2004average}, and some of these results display appreciable discrepancies between theory and empirics in the tail-end of the distribution---especially for networks with small degrees \cite{blondel2007distance, katzav2015analytical}.
+Recent work on Gaussian RGGs \cite{rastelli2016gaussianlpm} builds on the results for scalar latent variable models \cite{fronczak2004average} and, as a result, shares their limitations.
+Related work has determined the distribution of picking a path between two nodes in a given network \cite{franccoisse2017bagofpaths}, but this approach does not directly model the distribution of geodesic \emph{lengths} between node pairs.
+Branching processes have been used to describe the distribution of geodesic lengths in small-world networks \cite{barbourreinert2001smallworlds, barbourreinert2004smallworldscorrection, barbourreinert2006discretesmallworlds, barbourreinert2013gossipsmallworlds} and bipartite SBMs \cite{barbourreinert2011bipartitesbm} in terms of the limiting random variable associated with the process.
+However, the accuracy of approximations entailed by the process relies on the dominance of the largest eigenvalue of its associated mean matrix which precludes, for instance, network models that are close to periodic.
+(Although, we remark that multipartite branching processes allow for progress in specific cases of exact periodicity, as in the bipartite SBM \cite{barbourreinert2011bipartitesbm}.)
+Notably, previous results are unable to generalize to distances on small components in the subcritical regime.
+Description of the full GLD for a general family of network models has been a desirable but elusive objective \cite{jackson2017socialnetworkeconomics} before this work.